-Refugees are most often set to restart their lives from scratch in order to recover everything they have lost from human dignity to country, community, home, job, friends, and even families.
+Refugees often restart their lives from scratch in order to recover everything they have lost, from human dignity to their countries, communities, homes, jobs, friends, and even families.

-They have fled their homeland under threat of persecution, conflict, and violence and have been resettlement in the United States of America through the US Homeland Security.
+They have fled their homeland under threat of persecution, conflict and violence and have resettled in the United States of America through The Department of Homeland Security.